 Do those children impacted by a speech and language disorder consider their well-being to be affected?

 One thing to consider is children often think of their well-being as defined by their relationships with family, friends, and pets.
-Children with speech and language disorders find their well-being is be impacted for the following reasons:
+Children with speech and language disorders find their well-being is being impacted for the following reasons:

 Children will often present with a positive outlook by focusing on strengths versus deficits.
 As parents, we must remember to foster these positive thoughts by considering the following: